Photo of doll with text: No, really! I swear! Lots of girls have violet eyes!

 May.
 7th, 2011 07:37 pm

-Ginny Weasely with a book and quill; text reads: I'm blogging this
+revena: Ginny Weasely with a book and quill; text reads: I'm blogging this (Blogging)

 I think it's time for some further Adventures in Sewing.
 I've been wanting to try my hand at shirts of some kind for a while, because I would, y'know, like to have more shirts.
 Especially if they fit me and look nice.